Reasons To Strive For Financial Independence And What It Feels Like

 Hell is other people if you are forced to spend time with people you don't like.
 When you're financially independent, you only hang out with people because you enjoy their company, not because you want or need anything from them.

 Imagine not feeling the need to respond to every e-mail or request.
-Feeling OK with 20,000 unread e-mails is wonderful.
+Feeling OK with 20,000 unread e-mails is wonderful!
 Imagine not having to pretend you like someone just because they hold the keys to your future.
 Liberating!

-7) You become less afraid to fail.
+7) Financial independence makes you less afraid to fail.

 So many of my projects have flopped, I don't know where to begin.
 Here's a post chronicling some of my past 15 years of failure.
 Failure is scary because it is embarrassing.
-Sometimes, failure can be disastrous financially.
+Sometimes, failure can also be disastrous financially.

 However, if you have the financial means to withstand failure, then you become less afraid to take risks.
 Think about billionaires like Bill Gates or Evan Spiegel.
 Because they were born rich, they could afford to experiment with entrepreneurship.